The English language has many rules regarding how to start a sentence. For example, is it grammatically correct to start a sentence with a number?

 Do You Spell Out Numbers at the Beginning of a Sentence?

 The consensus across style guides is that you should spell out numbers at the beginning of a sentence.

 You should also avoid starting a sentence with a large number.
 Large numbers are extremely wordy to spell out and they can make your writing clunky.

 To ensure clear communication, reword the sentence or add an introductory word or phrase before the number.

-Incorrect: Three hundred and forty-eight** party-goers were in attendance.
+Incorrect: Three hundred and forty-eight** students watched the match.

 There are different rules around starting a sentence with a complex number, such as a number with a decimal point.
 In these instances, you shouldn’t spell out the numeral.

 To ensure your writing has a flowing and readable structure, rewrite the sentence or add an introductory phrase before the number with the decimal place.

 Incorrect: 44.47% of the students handed in their essay late.